-- performing a sequence in gymnastics, which allows the pupils to express their feelings and emotions as well as be amazed by what their bodies can achieve.
+- about performing a sequence in gymnastics, which allows the pupils to express their feelings and emotions as well as be amazed by what their bodies can achieve.
 This happens within our PE department through a well-balanced PE curriculum where pupils are able to explore many activities and also take on many different roles within sport such as leader or coach.
-The pupils can feel the emotions and feelings that go with each role and activity.

-- Children are given the opportunity to learn many sports which originated from this country and others.
+- Give children the opportunity to learn many sports which originated from this country and others.
 Children are given many opportunities to compete against other schools in a variety of sports.
 This can often mean that our children are absorbing themselves into different cultures and learning respect for these cultures

 At the end of each unit, children’s learning is assessed against the outcomes for the unit.
 Each child is awarded bronze, silver or gold which demonstrates their attainment for that unit.